-Twitter revolutions, religious extremism, “the new Dark Age” – these are social reactions towards fast-paced media evolution of recent years, says Andrey Miroshnichenko, author of When newspapers will die and Human as media.
+Twitter revolutions, religious extremism, “the new Dark Age” – these are social reactions towards the fast-paced media evolution of recent years, says Andrey Miroshnichenko, author of When newspapers will die and Human as media.
 The emancipation of authorship.
 He also told Gazeta.Ru how to make online users work for censors, why multilingual browser may lead to a civilizational catastrophe and whether our brain can forget how to think.

 — Facebook recently announced its plans to create a “dislike” button, although for a long time it called it rumours.
 In your opinion, how is this new button going to impact people?
 Facebook’s influence is hard to under-estimate.
-It is visited by almost a billion of people a day.
+It is visited by almost a billion people a day.

-— As far as I know, in the beginning Mark Zuckerberg didn’t want a dislike button to prevent people from expressing their negative emotions.
-Now they are talking of making emotional range broader.
-There are two aspects of it.
+— As far as I know, in the beginning, Mark Zuckerberg didn’t want a dislike button to prevent people from expressing their negative emotions.
+Now they are talking of making the emotional range broader.
+There are two aspects to it.
 The first one is media bias.
 The instrument arrangement predefines its function.
 For example, the U.S. Rifle Association points that the weapon is neutral by itself; it’s the people who kill, not guns.
 Of course, it is not true.
 Yes, one may kill with a hammer, but the gun’s made specifically to injure flesh from a distance.
-By the way, hammer is another allegory of a media bias.
+By the way, the hammer is another allegory of a media bias.
 It is credited to Mark Twain to have said that as soon as you have got a hammer in your hand, then everything around looks like a nail.
 In this sense, a choice of Facebook buttons to express emotions directly impacts the moods in the ecosystem.
 So it is risky.